 /var/www and configuring all others steps.

-Congrats, you can now host several domains on the Apache Web Server instead of the usual one single directory
+Congrats, you have successfully configure virtual host for Apache, you can now host several domains on the Apache Web Server instead of the usual one single directory

 /var/www/html provided for hosting a single domain by default.